 The problem is that people tend to optimize what they can measure.
 Doctors believed that cigarettes were bad for human health as early as the 18th century, and scientific studies about the link between smoking and lung cancer started surfacing in the medical literature as early as the 1920s.
 Even though people generally knew cigarettes were bad, that wasn’t enough.
 Smoking in America surged during the first half of the 20th century.

 So what was the turning point?
 In 1964, the first Surgeon General’s Report on Smoking and Health linked smoking to lung cancer and heart disease.
 This landmark report laid the foundation for the next 50 years of public education about the effects of smoking, and the results have been dramatic.

-Understanding the quantitative impact of employee churn
+Understanding the Impact of Churn

-Maia Josebachvili, VP of of People at Greenhouse, produced a case study where she argued that retaining a sales person for three years instead of two, along with better onboarding and management practices, yields a difference of $1.3 million in net value to the company over a three year period.
+A visual way to gain a sense of this cost is to draw a graph of an employee’s value to the company over time.
+Maia Josebachvili, VP of People at Greenhouse, produced a case study where she argued that retaining a salesperson for three years instead of two, along with better onboarding and management practices, yields a difference of $1.3 million in net value.

-To help you quantify this, we’ve put together a simple formula: your company’s cost of employee turnover is equal to the number of regrettable departures times the average cost of those departures.
+No matter how you slice it, turnover is costly.
+But how high is it for your company?
+To help you quantify this, we’ve put together a simple formula.
+Your company’s turnover cost is equal to the number of regrettable departures, multiplied by the average cost of those departures.